 Citrix vs RDS 2016: Which is the Best for Hosted Desktop?

-Many businesses looking to the cloud to solve their business IT problems will probably ask the question: which solution is right for me?
+Many businesses looking to the cloud to solve their business IT problems will probably ask the question: which Cloud solution is right for me?
 There’s plain old cloud storage, VDI, DaaS, Cloud Hosted Desktop and Remote Desktop Services, to name the most common.

 Today we’re going to look at (and compare) two desktop virtualisation solutions.
 The venerable Remote Desktop and the ‘newcomer’: Citrix XenDesktop.